VOCATIONAL EXPERT TESTIMONY MUST BE BASED ON EVIDENCE

 In order to question the VE, you must know what symptoms prevent certain types of work.
 For example, if you cannot perform you use fingers due to pain, then you cannot type.
 That symptom would prevent you from working as a secretary and working as an order puller.
 Similarly, if you cannot lift more than 10 pounds, you would not be able to perform most light jobs, such as cashier or laundry folder.
 Being unable to stoop and kneel also prevent you from doing many jobs.
 This is what the VE is there to testify about.
 You need a lawyer who knows whether or not the VE is telling the truth.

-The attorneys at Cannon Disability have won over $100 million dollars for their clients.
+The attorneys at our SSD law firm have won over $100 million dollars for our clients.
 We have the experience you need in court to win your case.
 Many of our clients live in Utah.
-Find out more about filing for Utah SSD benefits here.
+Find out about filing for Utah SSD benefits.
 We also represent clients in Nevada.
-Nevada benefit information can be found here.
+Nevada benefit information is available.
 Likewise, we have information on Idaho SSD and SSI benefits and California SSDI benefits.

 FILE YOUR SSD APPLICATION FOR BENEFITS ASAP

-This article talks about vocational expert testimony, but you may be wondering how to file your application for benefits.
+Before you worry about vocational expert testimony, you may be wondering how to file your application for benefits.
 We can help you with that too.
 Our lawyers and staff are experts at filing applications and appeals.
-We can help you file your application for benefits online at Social Security’s website.
+We can help you file your application for benefits on the Social Security website.

-Many people contact our office asking if they should file for Social Security benefits or Supplemental Security Income.
+Many people contact us asking if they should file for SSDI benefits or Supplemental Security Income.
 Usually, they wonder if they can get benefits and what types of benefits are available.
 But, they also wonder if they should wait to file for benefits.
-After all, many people are injured and think they may return to work or they become ill but believe they might get better.
+After all, many people with injuries think they may return to work.
+Or, they become ill but believe they might get better.

-Whether you have suffered a serious job injury, a car accident, or have a disease, every day you wait to file for benefits is a day that you lose money.
-SSD benefits are available one year prior to the date of application if you were not working during that past year.
+Whether you have suffered a serious job injury or you have a serious disease, every day you wait to file for benefits is a day you lose money.
+SSD benefits are available one year prior to the date of application, if you were not working during that past year.
 SSI benefits are available on the date of application, but not prior to the application.

 Therefore, it is important to file your application for benefits as soon as you think you may have a period to time off work or you may not know when you may be able to return to work because of your physical or mental condition.

 We can help you with your SSDI case.
 Call now.
-Or, contact us on this website.
+Or, contact us.
 We will look at your case for free.
 Also, if we take your case, you do not need to pay an attorney fee upfront.
 Additionally, we can represent you wherever you live.

 You paid for your benefits by working.
 Now you need them.
 You deserve financial security.
 Call now.
 If we win your case, then you will have financial security for you and your family.
 We can question the vocational expert and win your benefits.
 Contact us today to hire a Social Security attorney with the legal experience you need to win your SSD case.